Observation of tunable discrete time crystalline phases

-Tuning the frequency separation of graphene and sets of SiNx with DC gate voltage, we observe two other distinct phases with similar long-range order properties in addition to the \textit{subharmonic phase} shown in Fig.~2B.
-These are \textit{anharmonic} (Fig.~2C) and \textit{biharmonic} (Fig.~2D) phases, distinguished by even or odd numbers of frequency comb lines in the spectra.
-The subharmonic, anharmonic, and biharmonic phases manifest different types of time translational symmetry breaking, satisfying the criterion 2 of DTC.
+Tuning the frequency separation of graphene and sets of SiNx with DC gate voltage, we observe two other distinct phases with similar long-range order properties in addition to the \textit{subharmonic phase} shown in Fig.~\ref{DTC_phases_quad}A. These are \textit{anharmonic} (Fig.~\ref{DTC_phases_quad}B) and \textit{biharmonic} (Fig.~\ref{DTC_phases_quad}C) phases, distinguished by even or odd numbers of frequency comb lines in the spectra.
 Indeed, several recent theoretical works predict the first two of these DTC phases~\cite{PhysRevResearch.3.023106,PhysRevLett.118.254301,PhysRevLett.123.083901}.
 To the best of our knowledge, the ~\textit{biharmonic} phase is novel.
 In the remainder of the manuscript, we confirm that assignment of these as time-crystalline phases, map their phase diagram, and explore transitions between them.

-It can be noted that the anharmonic DTC phase provides an indirect means of quantifying correlations by noting that the two sharp spectral peaks at frequencies $\omega_1$ and $\omega_2$ are pinned around the thermal peak clusters corresponding to the two graphene drums G1 and G2 (Fig.~2C).
+It can be noted that the anharmonic DTC phase provides an indirect means of quantifying correlations by noting that the two sharp spectral peaks at frequencies $\omega_1$ and $\omega_2$ are pinned around the thermal peak clusters corresponding to the two graphene drums G1 and G2 (Fig.~\ref{DTC_phases_quad}B).
 The centers of these drums (points $X_1$ and $X_2$) are separated by 40 micrometers.
 Therefore, by comparing the correlation between the peaks at $\omega_1$ and $\omega_2$, we can gauge the extent of spatial correlations in the system.
-For a single mode corresponding to either G1 or G2, quadrature fluctuations, measured in frame co-evolving at either of the two peak frequencies, show uncorrelated noise reminiscent of thermal equilibrium (Figs.~2E, F).
-In striking contrast, cross-correlation measurements between the quadrature of two different modes (effectively probing inter-drum correlations) show strong correlation, with a $24$ $dB$ suppression along a specific phase compared to fluctuations in the orthogonal quadrature (Figs.~2G, H), providing additional evidence of emergent long-range order in higher-order correlations or fluctuations.
-As expected, this correlation in fluctuations is absent below the DTC threshold and thereby, can be ascribed to it's emergent long-range order.
+For a single mode corresponding to either G1 or G2, quadrature fluctuations, measured in frame co-evolving at either of the two peak frequencies, show uncorrelated noise reminiscent of thermal equilibrium (Fig.~\ref{DTC_phases_quad}D, E).
+In striking contrast, cross-correlation measurements between the quadrature of two different modes (effectively probing inter-drum correlations) show strong correlation, with a $24$ dB suppression along a specific phase compared to fluctuations in the orthogonal quadrature (Fig.~\ref{DTC_phases_quad}F, G), providing additional evidence of emergent long-range order in higher-order correlations or fluctuations.
+As expected, this correlation in fluctuations is absent below the DTC threshold (see SI, section I) and thereby, can be ascribed to it's emergent long-range order.